amgarton47/CS62data-structures/SearchEngine_Assignment/project/README.md

 * `getPostingsList`: given a word, return the postings list associated with that word.  *If a word does not exist in the index, return a new postings list that is empty.*

 There are many ways that we can store the inverted index.
-Given what we've talked about so far, my advice is to store it as two `ArrayList`s.
+Given what we've talked about so far, our advice is to store it as two `ArrayList`s.
 In the first `ArrayList` store all of the words and in the second, the associated postings list for that word.
 For example, if you use this setup, to get the postings list for a given word you first figure out what index the word occurs at in your first `ArrayList`.
 You then return the postings list that occurs at that index in the second `ArrayList`.

 To write these methods, make sure that you look at the documentation for `ArrayList`.
 Most of the things you want to do will be already implemented and the class should not require a lot of code.

 ## Build Your Own Search Engine

 If you've done all of this correctly, then you should be able to run the `SearchEngine` code to interact with your own search engine!
-In the starter code I've included two test dataset you can use to try out your search engine:
+In the starter code, we've included two test dataset you can use to try out your search engine:

 * `simple.txt`: This file contains the same three "documents" used in the examples above.